 2. achieve a greater level of skill or knowledge

-In relation to physiotherapy, exercise or sports medicine, training means stimulating structural and functional adaptations to improve performance in specific physical tasks.
+In relation to physiotherapy, exercise or sports medicine, training means stimulating functional adaptations to improve performance in specific physical tasks.
 Training programmes use a blend of the following elements to achieve focused results

 A New Years’ Resolutions may be the first introduction to ‘training’ a person gets